darlinghq/darling-docs/src/installing-software.md

 ## PKG files

 Many apps use `.pkg`, the native package format of macOS, as their distribution format.
-It's not enough to simply copy the contents of a package somewhere, they are really meant to be *installed* and can run arbitrary scripts during installation.
+It's not enough to simply copy the contents of a package somewhere; they are really meant to be *installed* and can run arbitrary scripts during installation.

 Under macOS, you would use the graphical Installer.app or the command-line `installer` utility to install this kind of package.
 You can do the latter under Darling as well: